 A clear vision area shall be kept in the triangle formed by the intersecting street right-of-way lines where the two (2) sides of the triangle are formed by measuring fifteen (15) feet along the street right-of-way line from their points of intersection, and the third side is a diagonal line connecting the points.
 No fence, wall, screen, hedge, sign, or other structure or planting shall obstruct vision in this clear vision area.
+Montiel is reviewing optional distances in different areas with Engineering.

-On any corner lot, a clear vision area shall be established where no fence, wall, screen, hedge, sign or other structure or planting shall obstruct vision between the heights of three (3') four (4) feet and ten (10) feet within the triangular area formed by the intersecting street right of way lines and a straight line intersecting them at points which are on said right of way lines and twenty five (25) fifteen (15) feet distant from their point of intersection.
+On any corner lot, a clear vision area shall be established where no fence, wall, screen, hedge, sign or other structure or planting shall obstruct vision between the heights of three (3') four (4) feet and ten (10) feet within the triangular area formed by the intersecting street right-of-way lines and a straight line intersecting them at points which are on said right-of-way lines and twenty-five (25) fifteen (15) feet distant from their point of intersection.
 Such heights of clear vision areas shall be measured from the elevation of the street centerlines at the point of intersection.
 Driveways and alleys shall not be located within the intersection visibility triangle.